 ADOPTION TAX CREDIT FOR ADOPTIVE PARENTS

-Additionally, there is also A NEW ILLINOIS ADOPTION TAX CREDIT available!
+Additionally, there is also an ILLINOIS ADOPTION TAX CREDIT available!
 For additional information on the Illinois Adoption Tax Credit Credit See:

 Special Rule for SPECIAL NEEDS CHILDREN / DCFS Wards